Got any questions? I will be happy to assist. Please contact me at iclei(at)iclei.org

 Nagano Prefecture hosted the 1998 Winter Olympics and Paralympics, and became known for the international Nagano Snow Resort.
 Even today, many skiers from overseas visit Nagano to enjoy the magnificent mountain scenery and the world’s best powder snow.

-In June 2021, the ‘Nagano Prefecture Zero Carbon Strategy – Actions until 2030 to achieve 2050 Zero Carbon’ was formulated, setting a high target of ‘reducing net greenhouse gas emissions by 60% by 2030’ to achieve zero carbon by 2050.
+In June 2021, Nagano Prefecture also adopted the “Nagano Zero Carbon Strategy: Actions through FY2030 toward Achieving Net Zero by 2050,” setting an ambitious target of reducing net greenhouse gas emissions by 60% by FY2030 on the path toward carbon neutrality by 2050.

 Associate Partnership is available to non-governmental organizations, universities, state and national government agencies and not-for-profit research institutions.
 The purpose of Associate Partnership is to facilitate dialogues between local governments and these partners, to provide knowledge transfer in line with ICLEI’s Mission and Charter, and an avenue for which partners can support ICLEI’s work and mandate.